 1/2 cup celery, sliced

 Clean woodchuck; remove glands; cut into serving pieces.
-Soak overnight in a solution of equal parts of water and vinegar with addition of one sliced onion and a little salt.
-Drain, wash, and wipe.
-Parboil 20 minutes, drain, and cover with fresh boiling water.
+Soak overnight in a solution of equal parts of water and vinegar with the addition of one sliced onion and a little salt.
+Drain, wash and wipe.
+Parboil 20 minutes, drain and cover with fresh boiling water.
 Add one sliced onion, celery, a few cloves, and salt and pepper to taste.
 Cook until tender; thicken gravy with flour.